ssanin82/hyperliquid-copy-trader/README.md

 ## Overview

-This system consists of two main stages:
+This system consists of three main stages:

 1. **Data Collection (`1_record_data.py`)**: Subscribes to blockchain events and Hyperliquid public API streams to record trading data
 2. **Model Training & Classification (`2_run_model.py`)**: Uses PyTorch multi-task learning to analyze wallets and classify trader behavior
+3. **Visualization (`3_frontend.py`)**: Generates an interactive HTML dashboard to visualize wallet profiling results

 The system monitors trading activity on Hyperliquid (a decentralized exchange on its own L1 blockchain) by subscribing to trading events and recording them in a parseable, human-readable format.
 The recorded data is designed for machine learning tasks related to profitable trader detection and wallet classification.